wlzhao22/lip-vireo/README.md

 ###### [3] Herbert Bay, Tinne Tuytelaars, Luc Van Gool: SURF: Speeded up robust features, ECCV'06

 # Compile
-##### This project can be smoothly compiled under Ubuntu and MacOS, while it is also possible to be compiled successfully (by MingW) under Windows with only small changes.
+##### This project can be smoothly compiled under Ubuntu and MacOS, while it is also possible to be compiled successfully (by MinGW) under Windows with only small changes.
 #### Step 1.
 Download libjpeg, zlib and libpng packages and compile them respectively, copy libjpeg.a, zlib.a and libpng.a to "libs/" folder
 #### Step 2.
 Run make install for zlib and libpng on your system
 #### Step 3.
 Run "make release" under the folder